 Methods: The survival distribution was estimated using Kaplan-Meier estimates and modeling serum LDL (mg/dL) as a continuous logarithmically transformed predictor of interest.
 Based on prior experience, a log transformation of LDL may result in more precise estimates since unit differences in serum LDL have a multiplicative effect.
 A hazard ratio and 95% confidence interval were computed using Cox proportional hazards regression with the Huber-White sandwich estimator of the standard errors.
 Descriptive statistics are presented in problem 1 of this homework.

 Results: From proportional hazards regression analysis, we estimate that for each doubling in serum LDL (mg/dL), the risk of death is 43.6% lower in the group with the higher LDL.
 This estimate is highly statistically significant (p-value < 0.001) and a 95% confidence interval suggests that this observation is not unusual if a group that has serum LDL twice as high as another group might have risk of death that was anywhere from 26.2% to 56.9% lower than the group with the lower LDL.
 Therefore, we reject the null hypothesis of no association between serum LDL and survival probability in favor of a hypothesis that higher LDL is associated with greater survival probability.
+4/5 for performing an appropriate analysis

+Did not report which statistic the statistical inference is based on (-1) 3.5/5 for reporting the association appropriately

+Did not report the study population (-1)

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+Total: 7.5

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 If HR is the hazard ratio (use the actual hazard ratio estimate) obtained from your regression model, this can be effected by the Stata code